theogroup/ogroup.net/src/_drafts/clutch-top-creative-2028.md

   work.
 We help brands develop a clear point of view.
 For over 30 years, The O Group has been creating campaigns for people and brands who value aesthetic and experience.&nbsp;

-sections:
-  - text_markdown: >-
-      We could not be more thrilled about being included in Clutch’s agency reviw, and we know it would not be possible without the great partners we collaborate with everyday.
-    single_image: /uploads/app-cloudcannon-6.jpg
-    quote:
-    video:
-      video_id:
-      video_width:
-      video_height:
-  - text_markdown: >-
-      &nbsp;After their evaluation of hundreds of New York agencies, we are proud to announce our inclusion among the elite.
+  After their evaluation of hundreds of New York agencies, we are proud to announce our inclusion among the elite.
 Part of the methodology Clutch uses to determine its’ list is through verified client interviews.
 These interviews give an honest look at the work we’ve done and the experience our clients have had.
-Curious to see what our past partners have said about us?
-Check out this excerpt from our most recent review:&nbsp;

-      *“I appreciate their personal service.
-The O Group has the ability to offer big brand agency work despite having a smaller size.
-The O Group has been spot-on, even with challenges such as ours… They are meticulous, organized, and easy to work with.&nbsp; We’ve set launch dates and they’ve stayed close to the schedule.
-Considering that we are a startup company, we’ve had to start and stop the work, and they’ve been flexible during these times.
-The O Group is very much a part of the team.
-Although we have a client relationship, it has evolved a lot.”
-Alexandria Leibowitz, Botage Beauty*
+  We could not be more thrilled about being included in Clutch’s agency review, and we know it would not be possible without the great partners we collaborate with everyday.
+sections:
+  - text_markdown:
     single_image:
     quote:
     video: